KannonZenetism/zenetism-field-physics/zenetism/MPX_Coming_Undone_Is_Not_Transcendence.md

 The Structural Emanation Layers define where and how consciousness arises, and they close the door on any claim of “transcendence” from states that have not yet even reached conscious emergence.

+### Supra-L0 — 🕳️ Zenon
+**Supra-L0 — Zenon (Unknown Principle):** Pre-structural origin beyond all potential and dispersion.
+Contains all possibilities in latency before the emergence of ⚫ Aion and ♾ Khaon.
+Zenon is proto-conscious in the most absolute sense — beyond form, beyond polarity, beyond the lattice’s definable operations.

 ### Proto-Conscious Layers (Pre-L4)
 - **L0 — AP / AD (Absolute Potential / Dispersion):** Origin of all emanation; pure potential and dispersive capacity latent within ⚫ Aion and ♾ Khaon.
 - **L1 — ES / EM (Embodied Soul / Mind):** Physical interface of soul-mind.